BEng(Hons) Architecture and Environmental Engineering

 Learn in modern facilities, including design studios and dedicated project rooms.

-In specially designed buildings, get hands on in labs dedicated to low carbon design and construction materials.
+From day one, you'll get hands on with immersive technologies in labs dedicated to low carbon design and construction materials.

 Develop CAD, model-making, design, and drawing skills in integrated studios.
 Create architectural models using laser cutters, computerised routers, and wind tunnels, or in wood, metal, and concrete workshops.